fengalin/raspdac-on-osmc/README.md

 properly configured [LCDproc](https://github.com/lcdproc/lcdproc) server.
 LCDproc supports the OLED LCD HD44780 display that comes with the RaspDAC.
-LCDproc gained support for the Raspeberry Pi 3 recently, so we need to get a newer version (0.5.9) than the one provided by OSMC (0.5.7-2 as of today).
+LCDproc gained support for the Raspeberry Pi 3 recently, so we need to get a newer version (0.5.9) than the one we can get from OSMC (0.5.7-2 as of today).

 LCDproc generation requires automake:
 ```